Mhossain028/Mhossain028/README.md

 I'm a Student, Self-Learner and Developer!!

-- 🔭 I’m currently working on Johnson IT Instiute and Coursecado as a Python Instructor
+- 🔭 I’m currently working on Tecognize Solutions Limited as a Flutter Developer
+- 📱 I’m former Python Instructor on Johnson IT Instiute, Coursecado and Learn Time
-- 💻 I’m also work with Techognize Training Ltd. as a Teacher Assistant
+- 💻 I’m also former Teacher Assistant on Techognize Training Ltd.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Advance Flutter
 - 👯 I’m looking to collaborate on YouTube, Tech and IT Training Institute
 - 🤔 I’m looking for help with Augmented Reality Docuentation for my university project
-- 💬 Ask me about Python
+- 💬 Ask me about Flutter, Dart and Python
 - 📫 How to reach me: [Facebook- @merajhossain](https://www.facebook.com/meraj.hossain.028)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to play video games with my friends